tannyque/munro_api/README.md

 **Current Routes available:**

  - View All Munros.
- - View by Munros by Name.
+ - View Munros by Name.
+ - View Munros by SMC ID.
+ - View Munros by Region.

 Hosted at https://munroapi.herokuapp.com/